 - Create your own revision notes so ... choose the technique that works for you or ask your teacher or your friends for suggestions of how to do this.
-Put your class notes, homeworks and text book information into a revisable format. - Get someone to test you. - Do assessment practice.
-Download exam papers from the AQA website (or take the Research Methods papers from outside SF4 (Focus on AS RM Papers))
+Put your class notes, homeworks and text book information into a revisable format.
+(Mindmaps, Revision Cards, etc) - Get someone to test you. - Assessment practice download past papers from the AQA website.
+Complete and then mark them (or take the Research Methods papers from outside SF4 (Focus on AS RM Papers))